-There are numerous cacti that are of a size small, enough to plant in pots and dish gardens.
+There are numerous cacti that are of a size small, enough to plant in pots and a small dish garden.

 Also, a favorite with collectors are the oddities of the cactus family.

 These and many more, too numerous to mention, require only a sunny window to flourish and bear their annual gifts of exquisite cactus flowers.

-The ideal cactus for dish gardens are the seedlings of the various large tree-like cereus.
+The ideal cactus for a dish garden are the seedlings of the various large tree-like cereus.

 All the barrel (Ferocactus and Echinocactus) cactus seedlings are desirable for the beautiful filigree of colorful spines that enclose the small globular plants.

 Flowers on the barrels do not occur before the age 0f twenty-five or thirty years.

 The Dish Garden

-A dish garden planted with several slow-growing seedlings of the cereus and barrel cacti need not need transplanting for years.
+A garden planted with several slow-growing seedlings of the cereus and barrel cacti need not need transplanting for years.

 They can be placed on a coffee table instead of a window, and they do not require full sunlight.